Command Reference

 update

-With explicit selectors, processes those selectors.
+With explicit selectors, validates every requested selector before resolving channels or installing runtimes, then processes those selectors.
 Without arguments, updates tracked selectors first; if no selectors are tracked, it falls back to installed runtimes.
+JSON entries for no-argument updates include selector_source (tracked-selectors or installed-runtimes) and implicit_target: true.

 Behavior by selector: